wknapik/vpnfailsafe/README.md

   VPN client and the VPN server.

 On --down:
-* Periodic /etc/hosts updates are stopped, but the entries for VPN servers are kept, so the VPN connection can be re-established without querying DNS servers outside the VPN.
+* The /etc/hosts entries for VPN servers remain in place, so the VPN connection can be re-established without querying DNS servers outside the VPN.
 * Previously added routes are removed.
 * Previous /etc/resolv.conf is restored.
 * Firewall rules remain in place, allowing only the re-establishment of the vpn